-For other due dates and for all payment procedures, a reminder letter is sent monthly summarising all the amounts payable by clients.
+For the other due dates and for all the payment methods, a reminder letter is sent monthly, summarising all the amounts owed by the customers.

-1.4 Collection by cheque or postal order
+1.4 Collection by cheque or money order

-Instalments may also be paid, subject to collection, by banks drafts, bank cheques and postal orders.
-In this case too, the deadline for payment without default is that indicated on the notice of the instalment due that is only produced if the payment method is without domiciliation (MAV).
+Instalments may also be paid subject to verification and collection by banker's drafts, bank cheques and postal money orders.

+Also in this case, the deadline for payment without default is the date indicated on the notice of instalment due date, which is only produced if the payment method is not by direct debit (MAV).

-Cheques and postal orders must be issued to the order of the Bank.
-Exclusively for clients know n to be of good standing by the Branch, checks and postal orders with one or more endorsements may be accepted, in all cases in accordance with applicable legislation.
-In such cases, the last endorsement must always correspond to that of the presenting client.
+Cheques and money orders must be issued to the order of the Bank.
+However, solely for customers known to the Branch, credit instruments with one or more endorsements may be accepted, in any event in compliance with the applicable regulations.
+In such case, the last endorsement must always correspond to that of the presenting customer.

-In the event of the return of unpaid or protested cheques or postal orders, the legislation provides that the branch:
+In the event of return of unpaid or rejected cheques/money orders, the regulations require the Branch:

-- must attempt to recover from the transferor the amount of the unpaid/protested cheque and the relevant expenses, together with interest on late payment from instalment due date until the recovery date; - if recovery is impossible, the branch must reverse the payment procedure, following rec all of any receipts issued.
+- o to seek to recover from the transferor the amount of the unpaid/rejected cheque and related charges plus late payment interest from the instalment due date until the date of recovery; - o if the recovery is not possible, to reverse the payment in the procedure, following the withdrawal of any receipts issued.

-1.5 Collection by transfer
+1.5.
+Collection by bank transfer

-If the client pays an instalment by transfer, the payment is received in the procedure directly by the Operating Point.
-Any credits received by the MLT Loans Office are sent to the branch dealing with the loan.
+If the customer makes an instalment payment by bank transfer, the collection in the procedure is made directly by the Operating Point.
+Any credits received by the MLT Loans Office are routed to the Branch responsible for the loan.

-If the client appears at a different Bank of the Group from that at which the loan is established, the collection of an instalment and/or execution of early payment is settled centrally by the Group's back office departments.
-With the new business plan, the case record is no longer significant.
-Any receivables are transferred to the relevant branches.
+If the customer goes to a Group bank other than the one where the loan is established, the collection of an instalment and/or the completion of an early repayment is settled centrally at the Group's back office structures.
+With the new business plan, this case is no longer significant, and any credits are passed on to the branches concerned.

-Collections must be made in the currency recognised by the correspondent Bank.
+The collections must be made with the value date applied to the correspondent bank.

-1.6 Collection and management of Securities Collections
+1.6.
+Collection and management for securities